-Since Southern California’s first school was constructed here in 1852, El Monte has honored the education of its children and has grown into a thriving community of fourteen schools dedicated to preparing our students for the challenge of a 21st century education.
+Since Southern California’s first school was constructed here in 1852, El Monte has honored the education of its children and has grown into a thriving community of fourteen schools, which incudes five California Distinguished Schools and six ERP Honor Roll Schools, all dedicated to preparing our students for the challenge of a 21st century education.

 The district operates fourteen regular schools that are configured as K-6 or K-8 and one special setting at Thompson School with students being mainstreamed as appropriate into Durfee Elementary School’s classes as they sit on the same campus.
 The district also offers Federal Head Start/State Pre-School classes and the Opportunity Program for students who require an alternative educational setting.

 If you're interested in enrolling your child, please visit our enrollment page for more details which includes a list of documents needed.